mvolkmann/blog/src/web-dev-tips.md

 1. returning CSS properties to their original values at the end

-The starting values of the properties to be animated default to their current value.
+The starting values of the properties to be animated default to their current values.
 However, alternate starting values can be specified with `from` or `0%`.
-The ending values of these properties also default to their current value.
+The ending values of these properties also default to their current values.
 However, alternate ending values can be specified with `to` or `100%`.
 Additional property values can be specified for other percentages of time through the animation.